Irish Breakfast Tea is a full-bodied and robust black tea, originating from Assam, India. It has a strong malty flavor, with a hint of smokiness.

 Irish breakfast tea is a type of black tea that is strong and full-bodied, usually made with a blend of Assam and Ceylon teas.
 It is one of the most popular teas in Ireland, and it is served throughout the day.
 There are several different types of Irish breakfast teas available, each with its own unique flavor profile.

-See also What are the different grades of Sencha Tea?
+See also What are the different properties and benefits of different herbs used in herbal tea?

 The most common type is Bewley’s Irish Breakfast Tea, which is a blend of Assam and Ceylon teas that has been around for over 100 years.
 This tea has a strong flavor with notes of malt and caramel, and it makes for a satisfying cup that can be enjoyed at any time of day.
 Another popular blend is Barry’s Irish Breakfast Tea, which has a slightly lighter flavor than Bewley’s but still packs a punch.
 It has hints of cocoa and honey as well as malty notes.